IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 [![](img/tswrr-linear-2.png)](img/tswrr-linear-2.png)

-### Step 2 – Identify Junctions
+### Step 2 – Identify Interlocking Plants

-Once you have a relatively good line diagram of your track plan, it should start to immediately become apparent where the junctions / control points should be.
+Once you have a relatively good line diagram of your track plan, it should start to immediately become apparent where the interlocking plants should be.
 Generally these are going to be spots where main tracks join in some way.
 A very simple example might be the end of a siding.
 A more complex example would be a crossover between two main tracks, or a wye leading to a branch (signaled or not).
 Basically, anywhere main tracks split or join should be identified.
 This is a little bit of “you’ll know it when you see it.”

 Within the boundary of these spaces – usually called “interlocking plants” or just “plants” – switches can be moved and routes set to allow trains to move between tracks.
+In CTC territory, these are also often referred to as "control points" - places the dispatcher can set routes for trains.
 Typically this would be done by a dispatcher (CTC) or tower operator for large junctions, or sometimes with crews manually throwing switches (siding ends and simple junctions in ABS/APB territory).

 Signals are placed where each track enters the “plant”.
 These are known as home signals, and are almost always absolutes (meaning they cannot be passed if showing stop without specific permission given by the dispatcher or operator).
 Absolute signals for almost all US and Canadian railroads are denoted by not having a mile marker plate on the signal.

-Here's our linear diagram again, with the control points marked out in red.
+Here's our linear diagram again, with the interlocking plants marked out in red.

 [![](img/tswrr-linear-ctrlpts.png)](img/tswrr-linear-ctrlpts.png)